Creating a Cabinet Detail

 Note: To learn more about Default Sets and how they work in Chief Architect, please view Video 240: Understanding Default Sets.

-To setup dimension defaults
+To configure dimension defaults

 1. Select Edit> Default Settings from the menu, and in the Default Settings dialog: